Viv Broughton: Black Gospel

+The Premises

 Since 1996, Broughton has been owner and chief executive of The Premises Studios near Haggerston, in Hackney, London, transforming it into a musical institution that is much sought after by high-profile artistes for rehearsal space and recording, with innovative ventures including the installation of solar panels and the opening of a café.
 In addition, he launched The Premises Music Education Programme, partnering with other not-for-profit organisations to provide workshops and courses.
 Broughton once characterised The Premises as "…between a hotel and a crèche for noisy overgrown children".
+In a November 2025 article in The Observer, he was quoted as saying: "What we’ve established here is a seven-day-a-week art centre that operates entirely self-sufficiently...
+It's a business model for how an art centre can function without being subsidised, and I don't think there's anything like it anywhere in Britain."

+Tomorrow's Warriors

 Broughton is a trustee of jazz music education and artist development organisation Tomorrow's Warriors.
+He served as chair of the board until September 2025, when he was succeeded in the role by Tove Okunniwa MBE.